VR-25/acc/README.md

 6. No update available
 7. Daemon couldn't disable charging
 8. [Contextual] Daemon already running (--daemon start) or not running (--daemon stop)
+9. [Contextual] Current/Voltage unit could not be determined

 Logs are exported automatically (`--log --export`) on exit codes `1`, `2` and `7`.